In Your Mind (song)

-"Être une femme" (English: "Being a Woman") is the first single from the third French album, Luminescence by Anggun.
+"In Your Mind" (titled "Être une femme" for the French version) is a song recorded by Indonesian singer Anggun for her third international album, Luminescence (2005).
 This single was released in late 2004, earlier than the album which was released in 2005.
 This single peaked at #16 at France Singles Top 100, making her second Top 20 hits in France.
 According to Bureau Export (french-music.org) the song peaked at #2 in 2005 Airplay Chart and became one of the biggest hits in 2005.
 This single was also chosen as "The most popular single 2004" by Radio France International and has sold around 55,000 copies there.
 The English version of the song, "In Your Mind", was popular in Asia as well and has since remained as one of Anggun's famous songs.

 Song information

 "Être une femme" was composed by Jean Pierre Taïeb in 2004.
 The song relies heavily on Arabic music, with R&B influence.
 The French version of the song has a guest rap from Diam's titled "Juste Être une femme" and a solo version.
 The song Ye Ishq Hai, from the Indian movie, Jab We Met uses a similar tune to Anggun's song.
-Also, beats of both song are similar to a 1994 song "Roop Suhana Lagta Hai" ,whose music has been given by A.R.
+Also, beats of both song are similar to a 1994 song "Roop Suhana Lagta Hai", whose music has been given by A.R.
 Rahman.
+The song was for female-empowerment as a man is intimidated by a woman's looks and intelligence.